xxks-kkk/blog/drafts/automatically_publish_tinkerer_bld_output_to_github_with_travis_ci.rst

   during the automation process, which will lead to build hang.
 If this happens, regenerate the ssh key.

+- **Be careful only upload your .enc file.** Don't upload your ssh private key to your repo.

 ********************
 Decode the script
 ********************